General Information

 Hayate, army fighter type 4

-This is the only preserved Hayate in the world.
+It is the only preserved Hayate aircraft in the world.

 Hayabusa, army fighter type one, the version 3